Considering IVF treatment abroad?

 We analyse your needs, treatment type, destination preferences and find top IVF clinics for you.

-The Czech Republic has a reputation as one of the most affordable European destinations for fertility treatment.
-Nestled between mountains, hills and forests, the relatively small country enjoys a very high standard of living as well as advanced healthcare.
+Czech Republic has a reputation as one of the most affordable European destinations for fertility treatment.
+Nestled between mountains, hills, and forests, the relatively small country enjoys a very high standard of living as well as advanced healthcare.

 Which patients choose Czech Republic for IVF and IVF with donor eggs?

-• Patients (married couples) at the maxiumum age of 49 (woman) – Czech IVF clinics support patients up to 48 years (+365 days) regardless of the IVF treatment option
+• Patients (married couples) at the maximum age of 49 (woman) – Czech IVF clinics support patients up to 48 years (+365 days) regardless of the IVF treatment option

 • Patients looking for affordable IVF-ICSI or IVF with donor eggs treatment, also with a sperm donation.
-Czech Republic is one of the “cheapest” destination for an IVF treatment in Europe
+Czech Republic is one of the “cheapest” destinations for IVF treatment in Europe

-• Patients looking for Caucasian donors – Czech IVF clinics have large pool of Caucasian egg donors available
+• Patients looking for Caucasian donors Czech IVF clinics have a large pool of Caucasian egg donors available

-• Patients from the UK, France and Balkans
+• Patients from the UK, France, and the Balkans

 Egg Donation and IVF in Czech Republic – costs and availability